We performed a comparison between HPE ProLiant DL Servers and Huawei FusionServer RH Series Rack Servers based on real PeerSpot user reviews.

 "In the next release, I'd like to see more features not in the hardware but in the platform where I can manage all the servers and the hardware of the servers."

 HPE ProLiant DL Servers is ranked 2nd in Rack Servers with 156 reviews while Huawei FusionServer RH Series Rack Servers is ranked 11th in Rack Servers with 1 review.
 HPE ProLiant DL Servers is rated 8.6, while Huawei FusionServer RH Series Rack Servers is rated 9.0.
 The top reviewer of HPE ProLiant DL Servers writes "Good availability and management console with good reliability".
 On the other hand, the top reviewer of Huawei FusionServer RH Series Rack Servers writes "Simple to use and compatible with all other operating systems".
-HPE ProLiant DL Servers is most compared with Dell PowerEdge Rack Servers, Lenovo ThinkSystem Rack Servers, HPE Apollo, Cisco UCS C-Series Rack Servers and HPE Synergy, whereas Huawei FusionServer RH Series Rack Servers is most compared with Dell PowerEdge Rack Servers and Lenovo ThinkSystem Rack Servers.
+HPE ProLiant DL Servers is most compared with Dell PowerEdge Rack Servers, Lenovo ThinkSystem Rack Servers, HPE Apollo, Cisco UCS C-Series Rack Servers and Oracle SPARC Servers, whereas Huawei FusionServer RH Series Rack Servers is most compared with Dell PowerEdge Rack Servers and Lenovo ThinkSystem Rack Servers.

 See our list of best Rack Servers vendors.